Select the appropriate specimens for viral isolation based on the clinical symptoms as outlined in the Viral Specimen Selection Table.

 Specimens for electron microscopy should not be placed into transport medium or fixative.
 Package specimens on wet ice or cold packs and transport as quickly as possible.
 Do not freeze specimens for electron microscopy.

 Real-Time Reverse-Transcription (rRT-PCR) testing is available for the identification and subtyping of influenza virus and for the identification of measles and mumps virus.
 In addition, rRT-PCR is available for the identification of Middle East Respiratory Syndrome Coronavirus (MERS-CoV).
 Prior approval is required for MERS-CoV testing.
-Please contact Crystal Van Cleave for more information regarding MERS-CoV testing at (512)-776-7594.
+Contact Crystal Van Cleave for more information regarding MERS-CoV testing at (512)-776-7594.